vezzolter/DSA/README.md

 ---
 &#128156; **Special Thanks:**
+- I am grateful to the [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) for providing valuable insights on applying best practices to code, all while maintaining simplicity to convey ideas clearly and concisely.
-- Sheer gratitude to my university, **the NTUU Igor Sikorsky KPI**, for providing an environment where I had the privilege to connect with numerous ambitious individuals, who inspired me to strive for more.
+- Sheer gratitude to my university, [the NTUU Igor Sikorsky KPI](https://kpi.ua/en), for providing an environment where I had the privilege to connect with numerous ambitious individuals, who inspired me to strive for more.
-- Special thanks to **ChatGPT** for its continuous guidance & support on numerous topics.
+- Special thanks to [ChatGPT](https://chat.openai.com/) for its continuous guidance & support on numerous topics.